What Should I Bring To A Portrait Session?

 16. Hangars

-If you’re changing into multiple outfits for your portrait session, I highly recommend bringing some hangars.
+If you’re changing into multiple outfits for your portrait session, I highly recommend bringing some hangers.
 Keep your clothes off the floor to avoid wrinkles and dirt!
-I always bring a spare lightstand to portrait sessions.
-This stand can be used as a clothes rack and give your hangars and clothes a place to go.
+I always bring a spare light stand to portrait sessions.
+You can use this stand as a clothes rack, giving your hangers and clothes a place to go.

 17. Props

 I hope you found this list helpful!
-Not every item will always be applicable or necessary to bring to your portrait session.
-Still, now you’ve got a starting point.
-Bring things that make sense for your session and check if your photographer will already be bringing stuff!
+Not every item will always be applicable or necessary but this is a good starting point on what to pack for a portrait session.
+Bring things that make sense for your photoshoot, and check if your photographer will already be bringing stuff!

-Leave a comment below or email me if you have questions about this list or have suggestions for what to bring to your portrait session!
+Leave a comment below or email me if you have questions about this list or have suggestions for what to bring to your portrait session or more helpful tips!